In C#.net, all data types are mainly classified into two categories.

 A variable of a value type in C# contains its value and the variable name is directly associated with the storage location in memory where the value is stored.

-Values of value types are short lived and they are generally needed for being a part of an expression.
-In that case, variables and temporary values often be stored on the temporary storage pool, known as stack.
+Values of value types are short lived, and they are generally needed for being a part of an expression.
+In that case, variables and temporary values stored on a temporary storage pool, known as stack.

-For example, when we declare a value type variable as int X = 500 then the C# compiler allocates some memory space from the stack and stores the value, as shown in the image.
+For example, when we declare a value type variable as int X = 500 then the C# compiler allocates some memory space from the stack and stores the value, as shown in the image below.

 ValueType